LukeWood/theGratefulNet/README.md

  > Our output from this algorithm is an optimized series of weights that will allow us to transform x<sub>i</sub> => y<sub>i</sub>

-Now onto the actual algorithm:
+Now onto the actual algorithm:</br>
 **Step 1:**  Randomly assign weights w, w<sub>1</sub> ... w<sub>n</sub>.
 We take a series of example inputs that we already have desired outputs for.
 This is denoted as our training set.</br>
 **Step 2:**  Forward Propagate a training input to get an output for the training input</br>
 **Step 3:**  Backwards Propagation to generate the error, which is difference between the targeted and actual output values, of each output in the hidden layers.</br>